slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Becomes:
         $(".working-set-container").on("contextmenu", function (e) {
-            e.workingSetPaneId = this._paneId;
+            e.paneId = this._paneId;
             working_set_cmenu.open(e);
         });

 ```

 # Workingset Alternatives
-Internal components and extension authors are encouraged to use these new APIs in lieu of using the Workingset APIs whenever possible.
+Although they aren't Workingsets anymore, extensions making use of the WorkingSet apis are encouraged to use these new APIs in lieu of using the ViewList APIs whenever possible.

 ## ProjectManager.getAllOpenFiles()
 Returns a list of all open files